 Looking up from either end of the room, we can see the sky goddess Nut and the signs of the zodiac.
 Nearby Nut’s leg is a crab representing Cancer.
 But why is Cancer placed here while the other signs are depicted neatly along the two registers?

-And as we’ll see at the circular zodiac carving on the upper floor, Cancer is placed near the very center of that image.
+And as we’ll see at the circular zodiac carving on the upper floor, Cancer is also placed near the very center of that image.

 When Dendera was established, the vernal equinox sunrise rose in the last degree Aries.
 The Age of Aries began around 2160 BC, while the First Dynasty of Egypt started around 1,000 years prior during the Age of Taurus.